 Determining eligibility for SSD benefits can be a complex process, and claims can be denied based on how you calculate your income, what medical evidence you provide to prove your disability, and how you establish the alleged onset date of your disability.

 At Fleschner, Stark, Tanoos & Newlin, we believe everyone should have access to experienced Social Security Disability lawyers, regardless of their ability to pay.
-That’s why we offer the No Fee Guarantee®—a promise that you won’t owe us anything unless we get money for you.
+That’s why we offer a promise that you won’t owe us anything unless we get money for you.
 No matter where you are in the claims process, we can help.
 So don’t wait.
 Contact us today.